Plan Persistent Chat Server topology

-Installing the latest version of Persistent Chat Server requires the following components:
+Persistent Chat Server consists of the following components:

 One or more computers running Persistent Chat Server and providing the following services: